 Our Home Charging EV2-A rate applies to both your home energy and your vehicle's electricity use.
 It offers lower prices during certain times of the day when the cost to produce energy is cheapest.

-This rate plan works for those who have an electric vehicle (EV) and/or battery storage and can charge them during off-peak hours.
+This rate plan works for those who have an electric vehicle (EV) and/or battery storage and/or an electric heat pump and can charge them during off-peak hours.

 Most EVs and home charging stations allow you to program when you want to charge them.
 You can set the charging time to be during the lowest TOU price periods.

-NOTE: Daily peak period is (4 - 9 p.m.), partial peak is (3 - 4 p.m. and 9 p.m. - 12 a.m.) and off-peak period is (all other hours).
-Costs shown above are per kWh and reflect summer rates which are higher than other time periods.
+NOTE: Daily peak period is (4 - 9 p.m.), partial peak is (3 - 4 p.m. and 9 p.m. - 12 midnight) and off-peak period is (all other hours).
+Costs shown above are per kWh.
 Customers with high energy usage (over 800% baseline allowance) over the last 12 months are not eligible for this rate.
 Learn more about baseline allowances.